CategoryDesserts & Kuih

 Steps to Prepare

-- Add wheat flour to mashed potatoes and mix well.
+- Once mashed sweet potatoes are cooled down to room temperature, add wheat flour to mashed potatoes and mix well.
+Shape dough into doughnuts.